 For example, the Chase Freedom Unlimited®

-card allows you to earn a $200 bonus after you spend $500 on purchases in your first 3 months from account opening.
-You can also earn unlimited 1.5% cash back on all purchases.
+card allows you to earn 1.5% cash back on everything you buy (on up to $20,000 spent in the first year).
 Even better, there’s no cap on how much cash back you can earn.
 Cash Back rewards do not expire as long as your account is open.

 You’d also qualify for other benefits like Zero Liability Protection, Purchase Protection, and Extended Warranty.
 For more information, check out our review of the Chase Freedom Unlimited® Card.